JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-kubernetes.md

 ### Use pod template from deployment

-Select this option to run a new pod based on a specific [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) created in your Kubernetes cluster.
+Select this option to run a new pod based on a specific [deployment configuration](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) created in your Kubernetes cluster.
 If you are using Kubernetes Dashboard, you can find the list of available deployments under __Workloads | Deployments__.

 You can create a simple deployment from the latest TeamCity agent image as follows: